CloudWithChris/cloudwithchris.com/content/person/abelwang/index.md

 Twitter: abelsquidhead
 Website: http://abelsquidhead.com/
 YouTube: ""
-description: "Abel Wang is a Principal Cloud Advocate and DevOps Lead at Microsoft, specializing in DevOps and Azure with a background in application development."
+description: "Abel Wang was a Principal Cloud Advocate and DevOps Lead at Microsoft, specializing in DevOps and Azure with a background in application development."
 ---
-Abel Wang is a Principal Cloud Advocate and DevOps Lead at Microsoft, specializing in DevOps and Azure with a background in application development.
+Abel Wang was a Principal Cloud Advocate and DevOps Lead at Microsoft, specializing in DevOps and Azure with a background in application development.